intoli/exodus/README.md

 Exodus is a tool that makes it easy to successfully relocate Linux ELF binaries from one system to another.
 This is useful in situations where you don't have root access on a machine or where a package simply isn't available for a given Linux distribution.
 For example, CentOS 6.X and Amazon Linux don't have packages for [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [aria2](https://aria2.github.io/).
-Server-oriented distributions tend to have more limited and outdated packages available, so it's fairly common that one might wish to install a piece of software that they already have installed on their own desktop or laptop.
+Server-oriented distributions tend to have more limited and outdated packages than desktop distributions, so it's fairly common that one might have a piece of software installed on their laptop that they can't easily install on a remote machine.

 With exodus, transferring a piece of software that's working on one computer to another is as simple as this.